alertvenu/VENUKUMAR_Challenge/README.md

 Deploys a basic index.html.
 Configures a self-signed SSL certificate.
 Configures Apache to listen on HTTPS and redirects HTTP requests to HTTPS.

+**Automated Tests with Ansible**

+Verify Apache is installed and running.
+Check that the "Hello World" page is being served.

+This configuration helps you deploy a scalable and secure static web app in AWS using best practices for security (HTTPS with SSL) and scalability (ELB).